rive-app/rive-react/README.md

 A wrapper around [Rive.js](https://github.com/rive-app/rive-wasm), providing full control over the js runtime while making it super simple to use in React applications.

+Detailed runtime documentation can be found in [Rive's help center](https://help.rive.app/runtimes).

 ## Create and ship interactive animations to any platform

 [Rive](https://rive.app) is a real-time interactive design and animation tool.
 Use our collaborative editor to create motion graphics that respond to different states and user inputs.
 Then load your animations into apps, games, and websites with our lightweight open-source runtimes.